John Magufuli, coronavirus-denying president of Tanzania, dies at 61

 “If the White man was able to come up with vaccinations, he should have found a vaccination for AIDS by now,” he said in January.
 “He would have found a vaccination for tuberculosis by now.
 He would have found a vaccination for malaria by now.
 He would have found a vaccination for cancer by now.”

 Businesses, restaurants and nightclubs stayed open, even as the growing death toll in Tanzania could no longer be denied.
-The U.S. Embassy and British government issued warnings about the uncontrolled infection rate, and several leaders of other African countries — including the sitting president and a past president of neighboring Burundi — reportedly died of covid-19.
+The U.S. Embassy and British government issued warnings about the uncontrolled infection rate.
+Last year, Pierre Nkurunziza, the coronavirus-denying president of neighboring Burundi, died suddenly at 55 amid speculation that he had contracted the disease

 Even as senior officials in the Tanzanian government fell ill and died, Mr. Magufuli ignored pleas from international agencies to provide accurate figures about the pandemic.
-(South Africa, with a comparable population, had more than 50,000 confirmed deaths by March.)
+(South Africa, with a comparable population, has had more than 51,000 confirmed deaths.)

 Journalists discovered that hospitals were overflowing, that medical equipment was in short supply and that churches and mosques were holding funerals in record numbers.
 Thousands of people had died, doctors told the London-based Guardian newspaper, but they had to list the cause of death as pneumonia because they were forbidden to use the term covid-19.